Manuel Prado Ugarteche: 1939 election

-First government (1939 - 1945)
+First government (1939–1945)

-Manuel Prado assumed the presidency on December 8, 1939.
+Manuel Prado assumed the presidency on 8 December 1939.
 Politician until then almost unknown, he predicted that he would not last long in office, but deployed a combination of tactical cunning, strategic flexibility and personal charm that made him one of Peru's most effective politicians of the 20th century.
 His government largely continued the work done by General Benavides and was of relative democracy.
 It suffered the consequences of the Second World War, which had a strong impact on trade.
 Imports fell sharply but export products such as sugar, cotton, metals and rubber increased.
 The shortage of import products for domestic consumption brought about new industries that successfully replaced foreign products.
 The war made numerous "new rich" appear.

 In the international order, Prado had two notable successes:

-The first was the victorious war against Ecuador and the subscription of the Rio de Janeiro Protocol guaranteed by the United States, Brazil, Chile and Argentina,which sought to settle the old boundary lawsuit that for more than a century had kept the attention of the Peruvian chancellery.
-The problem would be revived again some time later, following Ecuador's disrecognise of the Protocol.
+The first was the victorious war against Ecuador and the subscription of the Rio de Janeiro Protocol guaranteed by the United States, Brazil, Chile and Argentina, which sought to settle the old boundary lawsuit that for more than a century had kept the attention of the Peruvian chancellery.
+The problem was revived again some time later, following Ecuador's withdrawal of recognition of the Protocol.

-The second was the policy of continental solidarity and support for the United States and democracies faced by axis powers (Germany, Italy and Japan),during World War II.
+The second was the policy of continental solidarity and support for the United States and democracies faced by the Axis powers, Germany, Italy and Japan, during World War II.
 Peru was the first country in Latin America to break relations with the Axis powers, and during an extraordinary meeting of chancellors held in Rio de Janeiro in early 1942, it was the Peruvian attitude that inclined representatives of other American countries to support the United States.
-This pro-Americanism brought with it some excesses, such as allowing the United States to set up an air base in Talara (northern Peru), and the mass deportation of German and Japanese residents into confinement camps.
+This pro-Americanism brought with it some excesses, such as allowing the United States to set up an air base in Talara, northern Peru, and the mass internment of German and Japanese residents.

-In the domestic order, despite being considered a democratic government, Prado kept the Aprista Party outlawed; only in the last year of his government, on the occasion of the general election, he legalized the participation of APRA, which on that occasion was part of the National Democratic Front under the name "People's Party".
+In the domestic order, despite being considered a democratic government, Prado kept the Aprista Party outlawed; only in the last year of his government, on the occasion of the general election, did he legalize the participation of APRA, which on that occasion was part of the National Democratic Front under the name "People's Party".
 In contrast, many communists supported Prado, following the international context, as the Soviet Union belonged to the Allied bloc.

-Important works and facts
+Important events

 In addition to the victorious war against Ecuador, with the subsequent signing of the Rio de Janeiro Protocol, as well as support for Western democracies in World War II, the following works were carried out in Prado's first government: